24kushagra/myPersonalPortfolio/README.md

 # folderStructure

--There is index.html file, style.css, script.js files
+-There is index.html file, style.css, script.js , media.css files.
 and two folders assets and component.
 -Inside Component folder there are some more files like about.html,about.css , contact.html,contact.css,contact.js. and inside assets resources like font,images etc are available.